Sugarcane juice: Egypt

 In Egypt, sugarcane juice is known as asab and is sold in juice shops around the country.
 The largest juice shop in Egypt is in Saft El Laban, Giza.
 Egyptians also mix lemon with asab and let it ferment to produce a fermented variant of the drink.
 The most highly prized asab comes from Minya, Egypt.

 India

 Sugarcane juice is sold by street vendors throughout India.
 The vendors put the sugarcane in a machine, which presses and extracts the sugarcane juice out.
 Sugarcane juice is usually served with a dash of lime and/or ginger juice.
 It is a very popular drink, especially during summer months, as a refreshing form of heat relief.

+Before sugarcane was introduced to the southern region, it had already been cultivated for many centuries in Southeast Asia and India for its sweet juice, which was used to produce crude sugar.
+When Jesuit priests began growing sugarcane in what is now downtown New Orleans in 1751, they faced challenges in efficiently converting its juice into sugar due to the high costs, unreliability, and lack of profitability.
+However, by the 1790s, businessman Etienne de Bore, along with skilled sugar maker Antoine Morin from Santo Domingo, successfully refined sugarcane juice into granulated sugar, thereby achieving profitability in the process.

 Indonesia

 In Indonesia, sugarcane juice drink is called minuman sari tebu.
 The iced sugar cane juice is called es tebu.
 In Indonesian, tebu is sugarcane and es is ice.
 It is one of the traditional beverages commonly sold street-side in Indonesia.
 The sugarcane plant has been cultivated in Java since ancient times.
 The earliest record comes from a 9th-century inscription, dated from the Medang Mataram period, that describes a sweet drink called Nalaka Rasa, which translates as "sugarcane juice".

 The juice is extracted using a pressing machine to squeeze the sugary sap from sugarcane.
 The machine might be human-powered, or powered by a gasoline engine or electricity.
 The juice sold there is always served cold with ice cubes.
 Traditionally, it is sold throughout the country, especially among street vendors that set their stall on the street side.
 Today, cleaner vendors work in food courts of malls and shopping centers.